weaveworks/weave/site/overview/features.md

  * [Container Mobility](#container-mobility)
  * [Fault Tolerance](#fault-tolerance)

-For step-by-step instructions on how to use Weave Net, see [Using Weave Net](/site/install/using-weave.md).
+For step-by-step instructions on how to use Weave Net, see [Launching Weave Net](/site/install/using-weave.md).

 ### <a name="virtual-ethernet-switch"></a>Virtual Ethernet Switch